 3.4 Act as a consultative and advisory body to Authorities on matters affecting Neighbourhood Watch in [force area].
 Represent the views and needs of Association Members and exchange information where appropriate to/with Authorities and other Neighbourhood Watch entities.

-3.5 Raise funds, invite and receive donations from any persons or bodies by way of subscription or otherwise, accept gifts and borrow or raise money in such a prudent, reasonable and legal manner in accordance with charity law (Charities Act 2006) and the Fundraising Regulator’s Code of Practice.
+3.5 Raise funds, invite, receive and handle donations from any persons or bodies by way of subscription or otherwise, in such a prudent, reasonable and legal manner in accordance with charity law (Charities Act 2006) and the Fundraising Regulator’s Code of Practice.

 4.1 As of the date of adoption of this constitution, the voting membership shall consist of any recognised and authorised Neighbourhood Watch Association and/or Group within [force area], collectively known as ‘Association Members’.
 Where no Association or Group exist, the Chair may invite potential organisers to attend Association meetings.

 4.2 Each Association Member shall be entitled to appoint a representative and at their option a deputy who is both a member of Neighbourhood Watch and resides within [force area].

 4.3 An Association Member must give written notice to the Association of the name of its representative and any deputy.
 The nominee shall not be entitled to represent the respective Association or Group unless the notice has been received by the [force area] Neighbourhood Watch Association.

 4.4 Membership is not transferable to anyone else and the Executive Officers hold the right to refuse an application for membership if they consider it to be in the best interests of the Association.
 In such case, the Executive Officers must inform the applicant in writing of the reasons for the refusal within [21 (twenty-one) days] of the decision, and consider any written representations the applicant may make about the decision.
 The Executive Officers’ decision following any written representations must be notified to the applicant in writing but shall be final.